domini7/Rosters/Salary-Cap/readme.md

-salary-cap-inflation is a bbgm file where cap increases 5% for 100 years, budget off
+salary-cap-inflation increases cap by 5% for 100 years, budget off

-salary-cap-inflation-1 is where cap increases 1% for 100 years
+salary-cap-inflation-1 increases cap by 1% for 100 years, budget on

-salary-cap-inflation-2 is where cap increases 5% for 17 years
+salary-cap-inflation-2 increases cap by 5% for 17 years, budget on